-- 6. When multiple heats are run: - A rider must complete a heat using the same machine (defined as the same chassis) on which he starts that heat. - A rider must use the same machine in both heats in races that are money classes or where manufacturer 's contingency money is offered. - c If a rider changes motorcycles for a later heat of a trophy race, the motorcycle being used must still bear that rider's own number. - If two riders share one machine, it must bear the rider's correct number during the race.
+- 6. When multiple heats are run: - a A rider must complete a heat using the samemachine (defined as the same chassis) on which he starts that heat. - b.
+A rider must use the same machine in both heats in races that are money classes or where manufacturer's contingency money is offered. - c If a rider changes motorcycles for a later heat of a trophy race, the motorcycle being used must still bear that rider's own number. - 7.
+If two riders share one machine, it must bear the rider's correct number during the race.
 Any exceptions must be approved in advance by race control. - 8.
-Technical Inspection Checklist:

-This checklist is provided for the convenience of the rider.
+Technical Inspection Checklist: This checklist is provided for the convenience of the rider.
 It is not all-inclusive, nor does it state the complete text of the rules.
 It is the sole responsibility of each rider to ensure that his/her motorcycle is prepared for racing in accordance with all the rules in this rulebook and that his/her safety gear is in good shape and complies with all requirements in this rulebook.
-The following requirements are listed together here as a convenience to the rider:

-- a.
-The bike must be clean and free from leaks (Section E- 13).
+The following requirements are listed together here as a convenience to the rider: - a.
+The bike must be clean and free from leaks (Section E-13). - b.

-- b.
 The mandatory belly pan must be removed and accompany the motorcycle to Tech Inspection the first race of the year.
-If the belly pan is approved, an Annual Belly Pan Sticker will be placed on the front fairing or number plate of the motorcycle.
+If the belly pan is approved, an annual belly pan sticker willbe placed on the front fairing or number plate of the motorcycle.
 For the remainder of the season, if this approval sticker remains affixed, the belly pan need not be brought to Tech.
-Refer to Section D4 for Vintage-specific rules.

-- c.
-Wheel weights must be taped.

-- d.
-Control levers must be ball-end type

-- d.
-Safety wire the following fluid components:

-- I. Oil drains.

-- II.
-Oil system caps and plugs.

-- III.
-Fork oil drain plugs.

-- IV.
-Oil filter plate bolts.

-- Spin on oil filters must use a hose clamp that is safety wired to prevent rotation.
+Refer to Section D4 for Vintage-specific rules. - c.
+Wheel weights must be taped. - d.
+Control levers must be ball-end type - d.
+Safety wire the following fluid components: - I. Oil drains. - II.
+Oil fill caps/plugs.
+(D-Clips allowed if securely wired) - III.
+Fork oil drain plugs. - IV.
+Oil filter plate bolts. - V. Spin on oil filters must use a hose clamp that is safety wired to prevent rotation.